 - In a large, nonstick heavy-bottom saucepan or Dutch oven, heat 1 tablespoon olive oil over medium-low heat.
-Add the onions and celery along with a pinch of salt and cook, stirring frequently, for approximately 10 minutes, until the vegetables are soft and starting to slightly caramelize.
+Add the onions and celery along with a pinch of salt and cook, stirring frequently, for about 10 minutes, until the vegetables are soft and starting to slightly caramelize.
 Add the garlic and cook for an additional minute, stirring.

 - Add the white wine.
 The liquid will help detach the brown bits; use a spatula to scrape them up and stir them back into the veggies.
 (If you don’t use alcohol, water or stock may be substituted.)

-Remove the soup from the heat and let it cool, uncovered, for 5 minutes.
+- Remove the soup from the heat and let it cool, uncovered, for 5 minutes.
 Remove the thyme stems (the leaves will be in the soup).
 Carefully ladle the soup into a blender and puree, in batches, if necessary.

-Return the soup to the pot and season with salt and pepper.
+- Return the soup to the pot and season with salt and pepper.
 As with most soups, this one will taste best the next day after the flavors have had a chance to truly mingle.
 You can reheat the over medium heat in the same saucepan, or in smaller batches in the microwave.
 The soup will keep in the refrigerator for 3-5 days.
 It can also be frozen in airtight containers for several months.

-Serve soup in bowls topped with spiced pistachios and some freshly ground black pepper.
+- Serve soup in bowls topped with spiced pistachios and some freshly ground black pepper.

-Preheat the oven to 350 degrees F and line a baking sheet with aluminum foil.
+- Preheat the oven to 350 degrees F and line a baking sheet with aluminum foil.